Marlen Ochoa-Lopez was nine months’ pregnant when she went missing.

 She needed help securing a double stroller for her toddler and a new baby on the way, according to social media posts and a pastor who has been assisting her family.

-The high school student wrote that she was jobless and short on cash, and was willing to buy, trade or simply accept a donation.
+A student at Latino Youth High School in Chicago, Ochoa-Lopez wrote she didn’t have a job and was short on cash.
+She was willing to buy, trade or accept a donation.

-A woman responded with an offer of new baby clothes and other unused items, and asked Ochoa-Lopez to message her privately.
-Ochoa-Lopez had bought other baby items from her in the past, police said.
+A woman responded with an offer of new baby clothes and other unused items, according to the posts.
+She asked Ochoa-Lopez to message her privately.

 Ochoa-Lopez’s body was found Tuesday in a garbage can in the backyard of the woman who had offered to help her, police said.
 The teen had been strangled with a coaxial cable, and her unborn baby forcibly removed from her womb, said Deputy Chief of Detectives Brendan Deenihan of the Chicago police.
 The baby is in grave condition at a hospital.